KacperKotlewski/The-CLI-tool/thesis/document/main.md

 date: February 2024
 university: UNIVERSITY OF SILESIA IN KATOWICE
 faculty: |
-  FACULTY OF EXACT SCIENCES AND TECHNOLOGY,\\
+  FACULTY OF SCIENCE AND TECHNOLOGY,\\
   AUGUST CHELKOWSKI INSTITUTE OF PHYSICS
 field_of_study: Applied Computer Science